 Science at Holy Family Catholic Primary School

-Through our planning, we involve problem solving opportunities that encourage children to find answers for themselves.
-They are encouraged to ask their own questions and are given opportunities to use their scientific skills and research to discover the answers.
+Throughout our planning, we have embedded problem solving opportunities which encourage the pupils to find answers for themselves.
+They are inspired and motivated to ask their own questions and are given opportunities to use their scientific skills and research to discover the answers.

-‘Working Scientifically’ skills are embedded into lessons to ensure that these skills are being developed throughout the children’s school career and new vocabulary and challenging concepts are introduced through direct teaching.
+Science lessons are rooted in the 'Working Scientifically’ skills to ensure they are developed throughout the children’s school career.
+New vocabulary and challenging concepts are introduced through quality-first teaching.

 Teachers use precise questioning in class to test conceptual knowledge and skills and assess regularly to identify those children who need support in achieving their full potential.
 The majority of lessons use a 'big question' which explores children's prior knowledge and understanding but also elicits reflective conversations with awe and wonder.